nystudio107/craft-seomatic/README.md

 }) %}
 ```

-Get the existing **MainEntityOfPage** as set in the Global SEO or Content SEO AdminCP settings to modify it:
+Get the existing **MainEntityOfPage** as set in the Global SEO or Content SEO AdminCP section to modify it:
 ```twig
 {% set mainEntity = seomatic.jsonLd.get('mainEntityOfPage') %}
 ```

-Get the existing **Identity** as set in the Site Settings settings to modify it:
+Get the existing **Identity** as set in the Site Settings AdminCP section to modify it:
 ```twig
 {% set identity = seomatic.jsonLd.get('identity') %}
 ```

-Get the existing **Creator** as set in the Site Settings settings to modify it:
+Get the existing **Creator** as set in the Site Settings AdminCP section to modify it:
 ```twig
 {% set identity = seomatic.jsonLd.get('creator') %}
 ```